clulab/habitus/scraper/README.md

 To convert the html files to txt, run a `ScraperApp`.

 For GhanaWeb, which uses a POST for the queries, do each index page by hand.
-Put them in the right index directory, www_ghanaweb_com, and add the pages to indexocrpus.txt.
+Put them in the right index directory, www_ghanaweb_com, and add the pages to indexcorpus.txt.
 From there the index pages can be scraped and the articles then downloaded.